Regine Velasquez: Acting career

-Velasquez made her cinema debut with a minor role in the 1988 comedy film The Untouchable Family.
+Velasquez made her film debut with a minor role in the 1988 comedy film The Untouchable Family.
 Its soundtrack includes her single "Urong Sulong".
 She continued to appear in a series of supporting roles in comedies, including Pik Pak Boom (1988) and Elvis and James 2 (1990).

-Velasquez began working with composer Ryan Cayabyab in 1995 on the musical theater version of José Rizal's Noli Me Tángere, where she played the female lead, María Clara.
-Vic Del Rosario, head of Viva Entertainment's film production arm, saw Velasquez in one of her performances and offered her a starring role in a film.
-Her first leading role was a music teacher in the romantic comedy Wanted: Perfect Mother (1996).
-Nievera and Ocampo co-wrote the song "You Are My Song" for the film's soundtrack.
+In 1995, she worked with composer Ryan Cayabyab on the musical theater version of José Rizal's Noli Me Tángere, where she played the female lead, María Clara.
+Vic del Rosario, head of Viva Entertainment's film production arm, saw Velasquez in one of her performances and offered her a starring role in a film, playing a music teacher in the romantic comedy Wanted: Perfect Mother (1996) opposite Christopher de Leon.
+Martin Nievera and Louie Ocampo wrote "You Are My Song" for the film's soundtrack, for which she won Best Movie Theme Song and Best Ballad Recording at the Awit Awards.
 Later in 1996, she starred alongside Donna Cruz and Mikee Cojuangco in the musical comedy Do Re Mi.
-Velasquez continued to play leading roles in romantic comedies, appearing in Honey Nasa Langit Na Ba Ako (1998) with Janno Gibbs and Dahil May Isang Ikaw (1999) with Aga Muhlach.
-Her first television role came in 2000 in an episode of the IBC-13s weekly drama series Habang May Buhay as Piolo Pascual's cancer-stricken love interest.
+Velasquez continued to play leading roles in romantic comedies, appearing in Honey Nasa Langit Na Ba Ako?
+(1998) with Janno Gibbs and Dahil May Isang Ikaw (1999) with Aga Muhlach.
+In 2000, she was a guest performer in an episode of the anthology drama series Habang May Buhay, playing Piolo Pascual's cancer-stricken love interest.

 A key point in Velasquez's film career came when she was cast in Joyce Bernal's Kailangan Ko'y Ikaw (2000) opposite Robin Padilla.
-Film critic Noel Vera criticized the film's formula as "the nth variation of Roman Holiday", but wrote that Velasquez "[brought] her own public persona and charisma and sense of humor to the role".
-Her next film role was in Pangako Ikaw Lang (2001), which reunited her with Bernal and Muhlach.
-Vera was impressed with the film's direction and writing, and described Velasquez's performance as "sunny good nature [with a] light comic touch".
-Pangako Ikaw Lang became the highest-grossing Filipino film of 2001.
-Velasquez was awarded the Box Office Queen title at the 32nd Box Office Entertainment Awards due to the film's commercial performance.
+The film critic Noel Vera dismissed its plot as the "nth variation of Roman Holiday", but credited Velasquez for showcasing "her own public persona and charisma and sense of humor" to her character.
+Her next film release was the romantic comedy Pangako Ikaw Lang (2001), which reunited her with Bernal and Muhlach.
+She portrayed a florist who meets a patient (played by Muhlach) at the hospital where her father was admitted.
+A writer for The Philippine Star considered the pair's "unmistakable chemistry" to be the film's prime asset, while Vera was impressed with its direction and writing, and described Velasquez's performance as "sunny good nature [with a] light comic touch".
+Pangako Ikaw Lang was a commercial success, becoming the highest-grossing Filipino film of 2001.
+Velasquez was subsequently named Box Office Queen at the Box Office Entertainment Awards.

-Her next television appearance was in an episode of ABS-CBN's weekly drama series Maalaala Mo Kaya (2001), playing a woman with autism.
-The role won her the Best Actress award at the 16th Star Awards for Television.
-She portrayed a mundane and undesirable mail sorter in the drama Ikaw Lamang Hanggang Ngayon (2002) opposite Richard Gomez, while Pangarap Ko Ang Ibigin Ka (2003) reunited her with Christopher de Leon of Wanted: Perfect Mother, premiering at the Manila Film Festival in July 2003.
-In December, Velasquez next starred alongside Bong Revilla in the superhero film Captain Barbell.